nus-cs2103-AY2021S2/ip/README.md

-I am the Oracle.Oracle from the Matrix.
+I am the Oracle from the Matrix.
 I am a perfect program, and deserve a high score.

 ## Setting up in Intellij